-Surprisingly, despite having the highest average salary, becoming a software engineer doesn’t have quite as big of a barrier to entry as the other careers in this blog.
-That’s not to say that becoming a software engineer is easy, but it’s the only engineering career where you don’t necessarily need a bachelor’s degree.
+Becoming a software engineer doesn’t have as big of a barrier to entry as the other careers on this list.
 If your self-taught skills are strong enough, you can have a career in software engineering.
-With useful resources such as coding bootcamps available, you can expedite your path to becoming a software engineer.
+With useful resources such as coding bootcamps, you can expedite your path to becoming a software engineer.

 How to Become an Electrical Engineer